Simmer this easy Slow Cooked Spaghetti Sauce recipe all day and you'll have supper on the table in no time flat.

 - 4 cloves garlic finely minced

-- 1/2-1 Tbsp coarse sea salt [more or less to your taste]
+- ½-1 tablespoon coarse sea salt [more or less to your taste]

-- 3-4 Tbsp brown sugar [more or less to taste]
+- 3-4 tablespoon brown sugar adjust to taste

-- 16 oz thin spaghetti cooked to al dente (adjust amount based on servings needed)
+- 1-2 16 oz packages thin spaghetti cooked to al dente (adjust amount based on servings needed)

-- In a stove top pan, over medium-high heat, brown the ground beef, Italian sausage and diced onion in a couple of tablespoons of olive oil.
+- On the stove top in a large skillet, over medium-high heat, brown ground beef, Italian sausage and diced onion in a couple of tablespoons of olive oil.
 Cook until no pink remains..

-- Drain any excess fat from the pan, then add the Worcestershire sauce, minced garlic, dried Italian seasoning, red pepper flakes, sea salt and black pepper.
+- Drain any excess fat from the pan, then add minced garlic, dried Italian seasoning, red pepper flakes, sea salt and black pepper.

-- While the meats are cooking, pour all of the remaining ingredients: the jar of marinara sauce, tomato sauce, tomatoes, tomato paste, and brown sugar into a 6 quart slow cooker.
+- Meanwhile, pour all of the remaining ingredients: marinara sauce, tomato sauce, tomatoes, tomato paste, and brown sugar into a 6 quart slow cooker.

-- Place the lid tightly on top, and set the slow cooker on low.
-Cook for 6-7 hours.
+- Place the lid firmly on top, and set the slow cooker on low.
+Cook for 6-8 hours.